grackle-project/grackle/doc/source/Consuming.rst

 .. warning::

-   If a Grackle-installation using the Classic Build system made use of an incomplete machine-file, the Grackle shared-library may not be properly linked to all required runtime dependencies.
+   If a Grackle installation using the Classic Build system made use of an incomplete machine file, the Grackle shared library may not be properly linked to all required runtime dependencies.
    Consequently, the simulation code may need to link against extra dependencies This commonly happens with the OpenMP runtime libraries.